Students walking toward White-Gravenor Hall

 All three professors have deep roots in the Humanities.
 Both Mackey and Sanz are linguists with expertise in bilingualism and how second languages are learned and taught, and McNeill has taught more than 3,000 students in his classes on world history, international relations history, grand strategy, African history, and environmental history.

-The recipients will be honored at Fall Faculty Convocation on Wednesday, October 23, 2019.
+The following recipients were honored at the Fall Faculty Convocation on Wednesday, October 23, 2019:

 Alison Mackey, an internationally renowned scholar in the field of Applied Linguistics, joined our community in 1998.
 Her research focuses on how second languages are learned, and how they may best be taught.
 Dr. Mackey’s scholarly output has led to over 16,800 citations, 15 books, and more than 100 book chapters and articles, and she is frequently rated as one of the most highly cited scholars in the world in the field of applied linguistics and second language acquisition.
 Her co-edited Handbook of Applied Linguistics won the 2013 Kenneth W. Mildenberger Prize from the Modern Language Association.
 She serves as Editor-in-Chief of the Annual Review of Applied Linguistics, a testament to her stature in her field, and under her leadership, the journal rose to rank first out of 181 journals in Linguistics in 2017 Impact Factor.
 Director of Graduate Studies in the Department of Linguistics, she is also an outstanding mentor for her graduate students, providing research and professional development opportunities to graduate students, including the 31 Ph.D. students she has directly supervised, many of whom personally attested to how they have benefited from her steadfast commitment to their growth and inclusion in her research.
 We are proud to recognize Dr. Mackey’s powerful example of committed scholarship and teaching.
 She is a model contributing member of our academic community.